 Table 3 provides a summary of losses avoided for the State of Florida.
-This table summarizes losses avoided for those analyzed projects with that received sites impacts sufficient that damage would have occurred without mitigation.
+This table summarizes losses avoided for those analyzed projects that received with sites sufficient impacts that damage would have occurred without mitigation.
 Values are provided in 2012 dollars using the Relative Share of GDP Cost Normalization Method.